-DENVER — Colorado Attorney General John Suthers announced today that local law enforcement agencies across the state will partner with the Drug Enforcement Administration to hold prescription drug take-back events at 117 locations on Saturday, April 28 at sites across the state.
+DENVER — Colorado Attorney General John Suthers announced today that 89 local law enforcement agencies will partner with the Drug Enforcement Administration to hold prescription drug take-back events at 117 locations on Saturday, April 28 at sites across the state.

-“Prescription drug abuse is one of the fastest growing problems facing Colorado today,” Suthers said.
-“This take-back effort and partnership between the Drug Enforcement Administration and local law enforcement across the state will help keep these potent drugs off the streets and out of the hands of youth and others to abuse.”
+“Prescription drug abuse is one of the gravest problems facing Colorado today,” Suthers said.
+“This continued partnership between the Drug Enforcement Administration and law enforcement across the state will help keep these potent drugs off the streets and out of the hands of youth and others to abuse."

 Consumers should not simply throw away or flush controlled substances.
 Often the chemicals contained in these drugs can harm wildlife or the environment.
 Drugs left in trash bins or by the curb also can be stolen and abused.
 Federal law requires that controlled substances be accepted by a certified peace officer.
 Controlled substances, unlike antibiotics and non-controlled prescription medications, cannot be taken back by pharmacies or doctors’ offices.